Frontiers of chaotic advection: Perspectives

 The geometrical details of a mixer can also be considered parameters for optimization.
 For example, is the angle between superimposed crossing streamlines taken at two different times, and their distribution over the fluid domains, a good criterion for the optimization of mixing?
 One attempt to investigate this can be found in \textcite{sturman2009eulerian}.
 Does good mixing always require a fairly uniform distribution of stretching rates within the flow?
 How does the movement of a mixer wall, or its radius of curvature affect the amplitude of the modulation, and in turn the mixing quality and efficiency?
 What is the relation between stretching fields and curvature fields, or the differences between cases of bounded and unbounded flows for the same stirring protocols?
 What is the influence of the phase shift between the waveforms applied to different rotating or moving walls.
 How does the response of the scalar field orientation to a modification of the stirring protocol impact on the quality of mixing?
-Also see \textcite{balasuriya2005optimal, balasuriya2005approach, balasuriya2010optimal,cortelezzi2008feasibility}.
+Many of these questions do not yet have full answers; see also \textcite{balasuriya2005optimal, balasuriya2005approach, balasuriya2010,cortelezzi2008feasibility}.

-In applications, achieving a sufficient mixing performance for the minimum energy input may be the chief motivation.
-Of the many existing mixing indicators and diagnostics discussed earlier, those which take into account the energy communicated to the fluid, or the energy saved, may be the most practical.
-The paper of \textcite{Mathew2007} coupled the two for the first time, using the mix-norm metric discussed above supplemented by an energy measure. \textcite{lin2011optimal} advocated the use of an $H^{-1}$ norm, but $H^{-1/2}$ seems to have better physical motivation, as it incorporates the idea of {\em equal distributions in equal volumes} for the perfect mixture.
-As always, the distinction between unsteady 2D flows and 3D steady flows is likely to be challenging, as is the distinction between active and passive modes of generation of the advective flow.
+In applications, achieving a sufficiently good mixing performance for the least energy input may be the chief motivation \cite{alvarez-hernandez2002}.
+Of the many existing mixing indicators and diagnostics discussed earlier, those which take into account the energy communicated to the fluid, or the energy saved, may be the most practical. \textcite{Mathew2007} coupled the two for the first time, using the mix-norm metric supplemented by an energy measure. \textcite{lin2011optimal} advocated the use of an $H^{-1}$ norm, but $H^{-1/2}$ seems to have better physical motivation, as it incorporates the idea of {\em equal distributions in equal volumes} for the perfect mixture.
+As always, the distinction between unsteady 2D flows and 3D steady flows is likely to be challenging, as is that between active and passive modes of generation of the advective flow.